 Since not all target devices are the same, some may not support 8x or 4x anti-aliasing for example, and so there is a read only variable available for getting the different levels of AA that the device running the game can display:

-This variable will return a value based on the setting of bits for the different levels.
+This variable will return an integer value based on the setting of bits for the different levels.
 So for only 2xAA, this will report 2, for 2x and 4x availability it will report 6.
 For 8 and 4 it will report 12.
 For all 3 levels (2,4 and 8) it will report 14.

 |aa||The level of anti-aliasing filtering (0, 2, 4 or 8).|